rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 This resolver checks whether the authenticated user is the message owner.
-It's a useful check before deleting a message, since you only the message creator to be able to delete it.
+It's a useful check before deleting a message, since you only want the message creator to be able to delete it.
 The guarding resolver retrieves the message by id, checks the message's associated user with the authenticated user, and either throws an error or continues with the next resolver.

 Let's protect a resolver with this fine-tuned authorization permission resolver in the *src/resolvers/message.js* file: